Antenna Analyzer Operation

 Running a Scan of your antenna

-Mount the VAA shield on your Arduino R3 and insert the AD9850 into the socket on the shield.
+Mount the analyzer shield on your Arduino R3 and insert the AD9850 into the socket on the shield.
 Attach your Arduino to a USB port on the PC.
 The red light will illuminate.

 Attach an antenna to the antenna connector on the Shield.

-It is important to remember that the VAA program will accurately report the forward and reverse signals generated by the signal injected into the antenna and feedlines to determine SWR values.
-The most accurate readings are generated when feedlines are at a minimum.
-While the system is tolerant of long feedlines, antenna switching systems, and other devices in the feed path, they may introduce reflections and pseudo resonances within the system that are not caused by the actual antenna being measured.
+The analyzer program will accurately report the forward and reverse signals generated by the signal injected into the antenna and feed lines to determine SWR values.
+The most accurate readings are generated when feed lines are at a minimum.
+While the system is tolerant of long feed lines, antenna switching systems, and other devices in the feed path, they may introduce reflections and pseudo resonances within the system that are not caused by the actual antenna being measured.
 The best approach is to choose a measurement point that eliminates these areas of problem.
-The graphic below was generated by testing my tri-band beam with approximately 125ft of feedline and an Ameritron RCS-4 antenna switch.
+The graphic below was generated by testing my tri-band beam with approximately 125ft of feed line and an Ameritron RCS-4 antenna switch.
+Notice the feed line reflections below 14 MHz, due to long feed lines.

 When the correct port is selected, Press Connect.